×

 Why Test for Radon?

-Radon is an invisible, odorless gas.
-Radon can affect homes of any age.
-Essex County has elevated radon levels.
+Radon is an invisible, odorless radioactive gas that can affect homes of any age.
+Homes in Windsor and across Essex County have elevated radon levels compared to the national average.
 Testing is the only way to know if your home is affected.

 What You Should Know